TGrochowski87/training-ground/notes.md

 - They will gain more points for fitness the more area they cover exploring
 - They will gain linearly more points the closer they get to their next site
   - Seems easier
+  - Generation lifetime should be at least long enough for the AI to be able to visit every site once.
+Preferably more.

 The engage stage is simply the `Single teaching sequence`, but the initial brain should already be trained to scan the area.